ericharding/blog/content/blog/InstallingFable/index.md

 * Restart or Reload Visual Studio Code

 # Interlude
 Now we have a complete F# development environment.
 Lets take it for a spin before we install Fable.
+The rest of this section assumes you have a command prompt available.
+On Windows either Cmd.exe (`Command Prompt`) or PowerShell.
+On a mac I believe `Terminal` is what you want.

 If you have any command prompts open from before install you should close and re-open them to update the path environment variable.

 Lets create a new project using the dotnet command line tool.